-After driving past Congressional Cemetery countless times, I finally decided to recently tour it.
+After driving past Congressional Cemetery countless times, I finally decided to tour it.
 Maybe it was the abundant street parking that convinced me, but what a jewel I’ve been missing.

 The 35-acre cemetery on Capitol Hill was established in 1807 as the Washington Parish Burial Ground.
 Soon it would be called the “national burying ground” for the congressmen, justices, military leaders and prominent citizens that now number 55,000.